-Japan ranks third in the East Asia and Pacific region, and sixth overall, down one place from 2018.
+Japan ranks third in the East Asia and Pacific region, and sixth overall, down one place from 2018 among the most competitive economies in the world.
 It scores highly for health (1st) and infrastructure (5th) and benefits from large domestic and export markets (4th for market size).

 Across all pillars, it performs consistently, with no score under 70, but within the skills pillar, where it comes 28th, it comes 87th for the teaching of critical thinking.
 It also has low female participation in the labour market, with 76 women for every 100 men.

 In part due to dropping one point on its overall score, Germany slips four places to rank seventh this year.
 In more than half (53) of the 103 indicators, it has lost points, but gained ground in 18.